gwisk/gradguide/gradguide.md

     low, and the benefits of winning are huge.
 And even if you don't win, you know how to strengthen your app for next year.

-    A strong word of caution: fellowship decisions will usually come out after you hear back from schools, so do not rely on them to get into your dream school!

 8. It is in your interest to apply to multiple, since you can usually defer them so that one supports you once the other ends.
 Note, if you win multiple federal fellowships (DOE, DOD, NSF, what have you), you are only allowed to take one federal fellowship.
 But there's no restriction between a federal+private fellowships or private+private fellowships.
 If you win multiple and decline one, put it on your CV anyway, saying "(declined)" after the fellowship name.
 This will be important once you start applying to other academic positions, because schools want to see you can bring money in.

 9. Secure 3+ letters, if possible.
 When it comes to grad schools, most of them just want three letters.
 Many fellowships however, ask for 3 minimum and 5 maximum, with 3 being the typical number applicants submit.
 If you can procure a strong fourth letter (same with fifth), then it is in your interest to submit that as well.
 Having multiple strong letters helps when it comes to these fellowships.
 But don't stress about this.
 Most applicants win them with three letters.
 And don't add extra letters to have extra letters.
 Only add those that are strong.

 10. Even if you don't think you can win, you should try.
 You have nothing to lose and a lot to gain.
 At best, of course, you win.
 If